first-timers/app/README.md

 6) Generate a **private key** for your App by going to Settings->GitHub Apps-> Select your bot and scroll to _Private Key_ to click on **Generate private key**. ⚠️Copy _ALL_ of its content and make sure to PASTE this in a document/editor file because it will only be shown to you once.

 6) Create a new file named  ".data/private-key.pem".
-Paste the ALL of the _private key_ text inside this file.
+Paste the ALL of the _private key_ text including the "Begin RSA..." part into this file.

 6) Grab your GitHub App's ID from the settings page.

 7) Add your App ID, Access Token and Webhook Secret with the path to the private key to your `.env` file.
-Look below for an example:
 ````
 APP_ID=123
 WEBHOOK_SECRET=yourcode